-The average percentage of the correctness of the extracted models is 49%.
+The average percentage of the correctness of the extracted models is 57%.

 The experimental results show that the precision of the model extraction still needs significant improvement.
 However, note that the models were extracted without any use of semantics.
-One way of improving the accuracy of the models is to use domain knowledge available, e.g., WordNet [4],CYC [12]).
+One way of improving the accuracy of the models is to use domain knowledge available, e.g., WordNet [4], CYC [13].
+Accuracy might be improved by adding more rules to the dialogue game to structure the natural language produced.
 Another way is to make the modeling process interactive by presenting the updated instance of the domain model while the user continues his/her descriptions in natural language.
-Since the user immediately sees the interpretation of his words s/he can re-formulate his/her sentence if necessary.
+Since the user immediately sees the interpretation of his words s/he can reformulate his/her sentence if necessary.

-Automatic Issue Extraction from a Focused Dialogue 11
+Automatic Issue Extraction from Focused Dialogue 11